aserputov/desktopClient/README.md

-Virtual Windows desktop on your mac machine in a few seconds, with node.js webserver, sockets server and AWS(mostly vm).
+Virtual Windows Desktop on your mac machine in a few seconds, with node.js webserver, sockets server and AWS(mostly vm).

 Steps.
 1. brew install freerdp - ..✓